alexxcons/alexxcons.github.io/_posts/2020-06-08-thunar-GtkAction-and-a-big-mess.md

 So overall, the result does not look too bad I guess.

 Well, this blogpost grew by far too long.
-I hope you nevertheless enjoyed the journey into the thunar internals!
+I hope you nevertheless enjoyed the journey into the Thunar internals!

 ... enough storytelling for now, I really need to take care of these remaining regressions! :)